 - How far are you willing to travel for horse shopping?

 - What kind of trial period?
 (Will you be test riding really quick or keeping the horses for a extended period of time?)

 These general questions will help you narrow your search for finding the correct horse for you.

-While looking at a horse make sure and take notice of their health and confirmation, by looking at that you will be able to estimate how much maintenance they will need.
+While looking at a horse make sure and take notice of their body condition and confirmation, by looking at that you will be able to estimate how much maintenance they will need.
 The disposition of a horse is a major key in horse buying, making sure the horses and rider will be able to work together.
 With a timid owner you may need more of a been there and done that type of horse, one that is very level headed and easy to handle not needing as much guidance.
 Aggressive or very disciplined owners are typically able to handle more horse, which means a horse that may be more hot headed or could be very quiet just very athletic and ready to go.
 Matching the horse and owner is very important, making it easier to form a bond between each other that will tremendously help the owning and riding experience.
 Previous training of the horse is also a major thing to look at, now keep in mind that every person rides differently so you may not always have perfect ride the first time around but see if you and the horse are able to adapt to each other.
 There is such a broad range of training experience a horse can have so its up to the prospective buy to make the decision, wanting a horse that has been just started or barely handled versus a horse that is completely finished and dead broke.